perryas/PacMan/README.md

 > The PacMan code displays a PacMan image moving from left to right and then in the reverse direction.

 ### Installation:

-* Download the index.html file to see the html code and javascript code in the editor of our choice.
+Download and Installation
+To begin using this, choose one of the following options to get started:
+Clone the repo: git clone git@github.com:perryas/PacMan.git Fork, Clone, or Download on GitHub

+Roadmap of future improvements: Still in development.
+Future enhancements coming soon.

+License information: See the LICENSE file.

 #### Usage: